BrettHallen/Sinclair/LUT216/README.md

 - Note 1: D14 has space for a 28 or 32 pin EPROM and it configured for a 27128 or 27512.
 Address lines above A13 are not used.
 - Note 2: The KT-13 (flat plastic) package has pin order B-C-E, if you are using a Western equivalent (i.e. BC337, BC547 or 2N3904) be sure to check the pin order!
+However the Soviet parts seem to be easily available on ebay so I'd just source them.
 - Note 3: I suspect this should be R56
-- Note 4: Unspecified on schematic, used oscillator match to your particular crystal (i.e. 22pF, 220)
+- Note 4: Unspecified on schematic, match the capacitor value to your particular particular crystal (i.e. 22pF, 220)
 - Note 5: Unspecified on schematic, used in reset circuit so assuming 1µF electrolytic
 - Note 6: You could use standard 100nF (104) instead of 68nF for these decoupling capacitors
 - Note 7: This is for the keyboard connector, I think Harting 09170169622 or similar